 4 egg yolks

-2 tbsp (10g) instant coffee granules dissolved in 50ml boiling water
+2 tbsp (10g) instant coffee granules dissolved in 50ml boiling water30ml fresh milk/evaporated milk

 1/2 tsp coffee extract¼ tsp salt